isanych/mtee/README.md

 Revision | Date | Changes
 ---|---|---
+2.7 | 2021-03-21 | /+ renamed to /A to be compatible with gnu tee, behavior also compatible with gnu tee. /A renamed to /O and all mentioning of ansi replaced by oem to avoid confusion between ANSI windows API and ANSI encoding used by GUI apps on windows, command line apps using oem encoding. - also supported in options.
+Codeblocks project replaced by cmake.
 2.6 | 2019-04-29 | Improved processes list detection; don't open process handle if not needed.
 2.5 | 2019-04-14 | Added /CPU option (calculate and display average CPU load).
 2.4 | 2018-08-16 | Fixed elapsed time display (added a newline at the end).